Akulayagneshwaramurthy/JS/README.md

 It displays the temperature, humidity, wind speed, and a weather image accordingly.

 The app stores recent search history for quick access in the future.

+## Calculator Web App

+A simple, responsive calculator web application built with vanilla HTML, CSS, and JavaScript.
+This project demonstrates clean UI design and basic calculator functionality using only front-end technologies.

+## 🖥️ Demo

+The calculator features a clean, modern interface with a dark theme and intuitive button layout.
+It performs basic arithmetic operations including addition, subtraction, multiplication, and division.

+## ✨ Features

+Basic Arithmetic Operations: Addition (+), Subtraction (-), Multiplication (*), Division (/)
+Clear Functions: AC (All Clear) and Del (Delete last digit) Percentage Calculations: Built-in percentage function Responsive Design: Works on desktop and mobile devices Clean UI: Modern dark theme with hover effects Real-time Display: Shows calculations as you type

+## 🛠️ Technologies Used

+HTML5: Structure and layout
+CSS3: Styling and responsive design
+JavaScript: Calculator logic and functionality
+No external dependencies: Pure vanilla JavaScript implementation